TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Line-Sensing-Signoff.md

 ## Analysis
 According to the datasheet, each LED will draw 20-25 mA of current resulting in an overal current draw of 100 mA for the entire sensor.
 This condition is for the highest sampling rate of 1 kHz.
 If the sampling rate is lowered, the supply current needed is lowered as well.
     For the scope of this project, 100 Hz should be sufficient in keeping the robot on the line.
+	Pololu recommends this value for their 3pi robot that has line-sensing capabilities.
+Sampling every 10 ms should allow the master control enough time to change direction, but fast enough to produce a fluent maneuver.
 	This lowers the total consumption to 10 mA and the individual LED consumption down to 1.25 mA.
 The sensor can operate on 3.3 V or 5 V. The weight of the sensor should not have an effect on the integrity of the system as it weighs just over 3 grams.
 The sensor is most accurate when it is 0.125" (3 mm) away from the surface it is sensing.
 The maximum sensing distance is 0.375" (9.5 mm).

 Pololu gives an oscilographic representation of the sensor working
 <p align = "center">